 Restoration.
 Any structure (including a non-conforming structure) damaged or destroyed by fire, accident or act of God may be repaired or reconstructed to the square footage, footprint, number of levels, location, and extent of its prior use (including a non-conforming use).
 A zoning permit will be required if work is not begun within two years of the date of destruction.

-Section 503: SINGLE DWELLING DRIVEWAY
+Section 503: Driveways and Access to Lots

+Access to Existing Parcels without Public Road or Water Frontage.

+1. Applicability.
+In accordance with the Act [§4412(3)], land development may be permitted on parcels which do not have frontage on either a State highway, Class I, II, III, or Class IV town highway or public waters only with the approval of the Development Review Board subject to site plan review or subdivision review, as applicable, and this section.

+2. New Rights-of-Way/Easement Width and Construction Standards.

+a.
+Access to parcels without public road or water frontage, with not more than three (3) lots, shall be provided within a permanent easement or right-of-way at least fifty (50) feet wide and shall meet the driveway standards in Section 503(A) above. .

+b.
+Access to parcels without public road or water frontage, for four (4) or more lots, shall be provided within a permanent easement or right-of-way fifty (50) feet wide and compliance with the private road standards in Section 605.

+c.
+The Development Review Board may consider the intended use of the property and safety, traffic, road and site conditions in granting, conditioning or denying approval.

-For the purpose of these regulations, single-dwelling driveways shall be defined as access roads serving a single dwelling.
+Single-Household Dwelling Driveways.
+For the purpose of these regulations, single household dwelling driveways shall be defined as access roads serving a single household dwelling.

 Access Permits.
 All driveways entering onto public town roads shall be subject to a local Access Permit issued by the Town Road Commissioner.
 Driveways entering onto State Highways are subject to a State Highway Access Permit issued by the Vermont Agency of Transportation.